agile-ts/documentation/docs/packages/core/features/state/Methods.md

 console.log(response); // State Instance it was called on
 ```
-A proper identification is for instance necessary,
-to clean up our watcher callback later.
+For instance, we need to identify the `watcher` callback,
+whenever we want to clean it up.

-### ❓ When should I cleanup
+### ❓ Why cleanup
-If we have to use a watcher in component code, it is important to [clean up](#removewatcher) after using it.
+If we use the `watch()` method in a UI-Component,
+it's pretty important to [clean up](#removewatcher) the callback whenever the Component unmounts.
-Because if the component unmounts, and the watcher remains it can cause memory leaks.
+Otherwise, the watcher remains and might cause memory leaks.
 ```ts
 MY_STATE.removeWatcher(cleanupKey);
 ```

 ### 🚀 [`useWatcher`](../../../react/features/Hooks.md#usewatcher)
-If you use React, like me and don't want to worry about cleaning up the watcher callback,
+In case you use React and want to `watch` a State in a UI-Component without worrying about cleaning it up.
-just use the `useWatcher` Hook, which automatically takes care of it.
+You can use the `useWatcher()` hook, which takes care of the cleanup, whenever the component unmounts.
 ```tsx
 export const MyComponent = () => {